Meldiron/open-runtimes-benchmark/README.md

 Some runtimes are single-threaded.
 With libraries it can be made multi-threaded.
 To do compasasion of performance potention in each runtime, I recommend to devide iterations by cpu usage, and use that to compare between runtimes.
 Same recommendation when comparing memory consumption.

+Python runtime was facing some concurrency issues during benchmark.
+For that reason, only 1 concurrent request was sent during benchmark, resulting in bad overall results for Python.
+When in ratio with CPU usage, results for Python are more representative.

-Benchmarks were made to test Go feature and it's performance agaisnt other runtimes that Open Runtimes supports.
+Benchmarks ideas were designed to test Go feature and it's performance agaisnt other runtimes that Open Runtimes supports.

 ## Benchmark